clecap/dante-wiki-production-old/README.md

 ## Description of Installation

-1. Make a suitable local directory `dante`.
+1. Navigate into a directory which shall contain the installation directory.
 2. Download the zip archive at https://github.com/clecap/dante-wiki-production/archive/refs/heads/main.zip into directory `dante`.
-3. Unzip file `main.zip` into the top-level directory `dante`
+3. Unzip file `main.zip`
+4. Navigate into the newly generated directory `dante-wiki-production-main`
 4. Edit the configuration file `CONF.sh`.
 The data required in the configuration file is described by comments directly in this file.
 There is a backup of the original configuration file in `CONF-sample.sh`.
 5. Run DanteWIki installation script `dante-sh` (this may take several minutes).